gp16/ocv-lite/README.md

 ### 2.1.3 Images
 The engine also keeps track of the images it is working on.
-Each image is identified by a string, which we sometimes refere to as the image Id.
+Each image is identified by a string, which we sometimes refer to as the image Id.
 To store an image in the engine memory, you need provide a unique Id for it.
 And when you need to access the same image again, you will need to just provide the same Id again.